‘The former guy’: Biden and his aides work to ignore Trump — but it won’t be easy

 Any distractions generated by Trump, top administration officials said, are just that: distractions.

-“In some ways, it’s much easier to ignore Trump now that we’re in the White House, because we’re not running against him,” said White House Chief of Staff Ron Klain.
+“In some ways, it’s much easier to ignore Trump now that we’re in the White House, because we’re not running against him,” White House Chief of Staff Ron Klain said.
 “We’re running against the coronavirus, we’re running against a number of challenges.
 And the Biden presidency rises and falls on the Biden presidency.”

 Referring to Trump’s recent round of television interviews, in which he largely talked about the legacy of the late conservative talk-show host Rush Limbaugh, Bedingfield added: “Calling into Fox News to talk about Rush Limbaugh has next to nothing to do with what the contours of the American Rescue Plan look like.”